 Besides these completely personal connections, there are some things I like very much about the book.

 It’s a very English book.
 Greene is an astute observer of class and style distinctions.
-He sets his scenes with specific names and places that English readers and Anglophiles can interpret as hierarchical social signals, but which everyone else probably needs to Google.
-Items like these provide richness throughout the book and yet never seem overbearing: Maltesers candies, Watney’s bitters, Wensleydale cheese, Yardley lotion, St. James Street, Old Compton Street, Jermyn Street, Kings Road, the Aerated Bread Company, Reading University, White’s Gentleman’s Club, The Travellers Club, the Reform Club, Special Branch, Berkhamsted and the Home Counties.
+He sets his scenes with specific names and places that British readers and Anglophiles can interpret as hierarchical social signals, but which everyone else probably needs to google.
+Items like these provide richness throughout the book and yet never seem overbearing: Maltesers candies, Watney’s bitters, Wensleydale cheese, Yardley lotion, St. James Street, Old Compton Street, Jermyn Street, Kings Road, the Aerated Bread Company, Reading University, White’s Gentleman’s Club, The Travellers Club, the Reform Club, Berkhamsted and the Home Counties.

 Greene is one of the first novelists to observe the links between social class and the operations of British intelligence.
-The death of Davis, as well as all the other most sensitive activities, are never discussed at the office.
-They are planned in England’s oldest gentleman’s clubs or at the country home of “C” (a.k.a.
+The upper ranks of the Service never need to discuss work at the office.
+Whether discussing the death of Davis or the upcoming weekend’s menu, they simply adjourn to England’s oldest gentleman’s clubs or at the country home of “C” (a.k.a.
 Sir John Hargreaves).

 After a day of pheasant hunting at his country home, “C” finalizes the plans to kill Davis.
 Speaking to Doctor Percival and Colonel Daintry, he says,

 You and Daintry could arrange that somehow together.
 There’s no great hurry.
 We have to be quite sure he’s our man.
 And now – it’s been a long day – too many hares and too few pheasants – sleep well.
 Breakfast on a tray.
 Eggs and bacon?
 Sausages?
 Tea or coffee?